So much to explore!

 Ocean Diver wreck **

-The Ocean Diver is a small Dutch freighter about 23 meters long.
-The was last used for tobacco smuggling between several Mediterranean ports and North Africa, and eventually seized by the Spanish Coast Guard.
+The Ocean Diver is a small Dutch freighter about 23 metres long.
+The was last used for tobacco smuggling between several Mediterranean ports and North Africa, and eventually impounded by the Spanish Coast Guard.
 After several years of rusting in the port of Mahón, the Ocean Diver was made into a sunk to create an artificial reef.
-Directly in front of the diving school is the wreck upright on the seafloor at a depth of 28 meters and provides a habitat for grouper and sea snails.

-Pont d'En Gil */**
+Pont d'en Gil */**

 After anchoring in the cove nearby, we swim underneath the famous giant arch and keep the reef to our left.
-Soon we see the large opening of Pont d'En Gil, and after a safety stop we emerge into a giant tunnel.
-Once inside, we float on the surface and admire the stalactites some 6 meters above us.
+Soon we see the large opening of Pont d'en Gil, and after a safety stop we emerge into a giant tunnel.
+Once inside, we float on the surface and admire the stalactites some 6 metres above us.
 For more experienced divers we can enter a second cave at the end of the tunnel.
-No stalactites here but English Beach (if you want to know the origins of the name; dive with us).
+No stalactites here but 'English Beach' (if you want to know the origins of the name; dive with us).
 The way back is done under water and we'll leave the cavern through another tunnel, which brings us back in the cove where we started our dive.

 S'Algar Funnels **

 Two spectacular caverns on top of each other, connected by a tunnel.
-The upper cavern, with it’s entrance at 8 meters, leads to a small sinkhole in the rocky coast of S'Algar.
+The upper cavern, with it’s entrance at 8 metres, leads to a small sinkhole in the rocky coast of S'Algar.
 After we have enjoyed the spectacular entrance of light from the sinkhole, we swim halfway where we can see the tunnel that will bring us to the lower cavern.
 Because the tunnel is quite narrow this route is not for inexperienced divers!
 The semicircular opening of the second cavern is so large that daylight reaches into the back.
-The maximum depth in the lower cavern is 26 meters.
-Once outside we can reach a depth of 35 meters, before starting our ascent along the wall.
+The maximum depth in the lower cavern is 26 metres.
+Once outside we can reach a depth of 35 metres, before starting our ascent along the wall.

-Stalactite Cave */**
+Stalactite Cave **

 Stalactite Cave, located on the north coast, is a small cavern that was discovered only recently and that is known to very few people.
 A small entrance leads us via a tunnel to an air-filled space, where we can surface.
 If we look over our shoulder, we can still see the blue from the entry.
 Inside it is shallow and we can swim around a large rock.
 To the left there is another room full of stalactites and stalagmites.
 To reach this, we have to take of our fins and wade through a large crack.
 Here we can enjoy the true beauty of this cavern -without touching anything-, as the process of precipitation is still on-going after thousands of years!